At FLFCU, your security is of the utmost importance.

 Credit /Debit Card Breaches –What you need to know!

 It is very important to always monitor your account for activity!
-If you suspect fraud on your credit card: Get help here.
+If you suspect fraud on your credit card: Get fraud help here.

 If you have recently used your card at a retailer where a card data compromise has occurred, you may choose to change your PIN as an added safeguard, in addition to monitoring your account regularly.